ZofiaSal/SLAM/README.md

 *first_dataset*

-Set of photos made for testing image_processing and potentially in future also out slam.
+Set of photos made for testing image_processing and potentially in future also for slam.

 *images_prev*